Road Traffic Accidents and Jaw Fractures

 Later, this same laceration was used to approach the fracture site.
 Apart from this, He also had difficulty in mouth opening and bleeding.

-At Richardsons Hospital, Trauma is treated on a priority basis.
+At Richardsons Dental and Craniofacial Hospital, Trauma is treated on a priority basis.
 A patient was immediately attended admitted and CBCT scans were done.
 CBCT showed an oblique fracture of the mandible.
-Patient has explained the treatment. a fracture was fixed under general anesthesia.
+A patient has explained the treatment. a fracture was fixed under general anesthesia.
 Full treatment procedure can be seen on the following link.

 What if not treated??